New Aviation Student Checklist

 The majority of our students live off campus.
 Rental apartments, townhouses, and homes are abundant and reasonably priced in Bend.
 Many students report that they find rentals on Craig's List, or find other aviation students who are looking for a roommate.

-Central Oregon Community College has one on-campus residence hall, Juniper Hall.
+Central Oregon Community College has an on-campus residence hall.
 Students taking 12 or more credits wishing to live on campus are encouraged to apply early because dorm space fills up quickly.
-If you have questions about becoming a resident of Juniper Hall, please contact the Office of Residence Life at 541.383.7593 for further details.
+If you have questions about becoming a resident, please contact the Housing and Residence Life Office at 541-383-7588 for further details.

 - The following table shows a typical student budget before flight fees: